baileylantrip/Kickstater-Analysis/README.md

-# An Analysis of Kickstarter Campaigns."
+# An Analysis of Kickstarter Campaigns
 Preforming analysis on Kickstarter to uncover trends